 The scientists and technical staff of the department are highly specialised within a number of analytical and cultivation methods which makes us a valuable collaborator in both national and international scientific partnerships.

-AU Aarslev is the field research site for production of fruit, berries, vegetables, herbs and medicinal plants.
-The research site has ca 80 hectares of research fields, including an organic area of ca. 20 hectares for cultivation of fruit and vegetables in designed field experiments.
-On site is specialized field based machinery to cultivate a range of crops, for example the main Danish commodities of onion, root vegetables, cabbages and legume pulses; pip and stone fruits, black currants and strawberries, in addition to new speciality crops.
-In addition field analytical equipment, such as minirhizotrons for root studies is available together with facilities for grading, quality determinations, drying and cool storage of the horticultural crops.
+AU Auning is our field research site for production of fruit, berries, vegetables and legumes in the Department of Food Science.
+The research site has ca 37 hectares of research fields, including an organic area for cultivation of fruits and vegetables in designed field experiments.
+On site are skilled technical staff and specialized field based machinery to cultivate a range of crops, for example the main Danish commodities of onion, root vegetables, cabbages, leafy vegetables and legume pulses; pip and stone fruits, black currants and strawberries; in addition to new crops.
+We have field analytical equipment, such as minirhizotrons for root studies and facilities for grading, quality determinations, drying and cool storage of the horticultural crops.

 The department scientists at AU Agro Food Park carry out research across a range of food products, but have leading expertise in milk, eggs, meat, fruit and vegetables, their composition and quality and the effect of different production, processing and storage parameters.
 Agro Food Park is also the home for controlled climate and glasshouse based plant production research.
 Agro Food Park also hold the specialized facilities and research activities linked to sensory science, and metabolomics.